Dr Richard Howells

 Richard Howells’ teaching is informed by his research and publications in visual culture and cultural sociology.
 He teaches an optional module Visual Culture, which seeks to show what and how images mean.
 His focus is on textual analysis supported by hermeneutic methodologies.

-He also contributes to the MA CCI core modules with lectures on media theory and the sociology of representation, and to the MA CCI research methods module in the area of visual methods.
+He also contributes to the MA CCI core modules with lectures on media theory and the sociology of representation, and to the MA CCI Research Approaches module in the area of visual methods.

 “The Titanic in Modern Memory” keynote lecture at the XXIVth Conference of the International Association for Media and History, Copenhagen, Denmark, 8 July 2011.